bostick/tabit-file-format/description/tabit-file-format-description.md

 `stringCountBlock` is the number of strings for each track, stored as a byte.

 `cleanGuitarBlock` is the MIDI program number for clean guitar for each track, stored as a byte.

-For cleanGuitarBlock:
-Use bit mask `0b10000000` to determine dontLetNotesRing.
+Use bit mask `0b10000000` to determine the Dont Let Notes Ring flag.
 Use bit mask `0b01111111` to determine the actual MIDI program number.

+If Dont Let Notes Ring flag is `1`, then each string rings until the next event on ANY string.

+If Dont Let Notes Ring flag is `0`, then each string rings independently until the next event on THAT string.

+The MIDI program number is something like 27 for Electric Guitar (clean).

 `mutedGuitarBlock` is the MIDI program number for muted guitar for each track, stored as a byte. mutedGuitarBlock seems to be unused.
 Older files can have non-default values for muted guitar, but there is no way to edit with the latest version of TabIt.